AaronZhangL/ubuntu-eclipse/README.md

 ubuntu-eclipse
 ==============

-Eclipse edit tools with other plugins
+Eclipse edit tools with some plugins

 1.Base on eclipse-standard-kepler-SR2-linux-gtk-x86_64.tar.gz